-Try listening from your cell phone with wifi disabled, instead of from wifi.
+- Try listening from your cell phone with Wi-fi disabled, using just cell network data.
 If it works, then there is a problem with the Internet connection on your router, wifi, or local network, or ISP (for example, your router, or Comcast).

 Issues with web browser or listening device.

 - Try a different web browser, or try listening on your phone — if it works, then there's an issue with the listening device.

 - Bonus points: Maybe it's a bug.
 Try on another listening device of the same kind — if it doesn't work, then report it to us!